Harry45/Harry45.github.io/_posts/2016-10-15-Sampling-From-Any-Distribution.markdown

 \pi \approx 4 \times \frac{n}{N}
 \end{align}

 <p align="justify">As $N$ becomes larger, one would have a more accurate estimate of the number $\pi$.
 This is the idea behind Monte Carlo sampling.
 Through this lens, an alternative way to sample from a normalised distribution is to use acceptance-rejection sampling scheme.
-It is also sometimes referred to as Lahiri's Sampling method.</p>
+It is also sometimes referred to as Lahiri's Sampling method.
+This method is advantageous in the sense that we do not need to know the CDF.
+However, one downfall is that samples may get rejected very often if the domain of the distribution is not known.
+Moreover, say we want $N$ random numbers, it is unlikely that we will get that number of samples.
+In this post, we have not implemented this method.
+In short,</p>

 <p align="justify"> Suppose $X$ is a scalar random variable taking values in the interval $\left[a, b\right]$ according to the continuous probability density function $f\left(x\right)$.
 Let $M$ be an upper bound for $f$ on $\left[a, b\right]$, $M$ assumed finite.
 Choose $x$ uniformly in $\left[a, b\right]$ (for example, $x = a + t(b–a)$ where $t$ is uniform in $\left[0, 1\right]$).
 Then choose $u$ uniformly in $\left[0, M\right]$.
 If $u\leq f\left(x\right)$, we select $x$.
 Otherwise we reject $x$ and start over.</p>